farsightsec/axa/README.md

 }
 ~~~

  1. `sratunnel -s sra-apikey -c 213 -w ch=213 -o nmsg:file:213.nmsg`: we invoked sratunnel and connected to SRA using the apikey transport.
 Channel 213 is enabled, and a 213 "all watch" is set.
-Finally, NMSGs are written to a file.
+Finally, nmsgs are written to a file.
 The program runs for some time then we kill it via ctrl-c.
- 2. `$ nmsgtool -c 1 -r 213.nmsg -J - -- | jq .`: The `nmsgtool` program is run to read a single NMSG from the output file and pipeline to the jq program to pretty print it.
+ 2. `$ nmsgtool -c 1 -r 213.nmsg -J - -- | jq .`: The `nmsgtool` program is run to read a single nmsg from the output file and pipeline to the jq program to pretty print it.

 ### 3. Watch for Anomalies with radtool
-Next, `radtool` is used to load the Brand Sentry anomaly module to watch for
+Next, `radtool` is used to load the Brand anomaly module to watch for
 suspected brand infringement in the Internationalized Domain Names (IDN) namespace for four
 well-known brands.